ArunBsmn/ArunBsmn/README.md

 ## About Me

-I am a PhD researcher and early-career academic working on **applications of artificial intelligence**, with a primary focus on **EEG-based imagined speech decoding** and **explainable AI (XAI)**.
+I am a PhD researcher and early-career academic working on **applications of artificial intelligence**, with a primary focus on EEG-based imagined speech decoding and explainable AI (XAI).

-My research lies at the intersection of machine learning, signal processing, and computational neuroscience, aiming to build **interpretable and reliable AI systems** for neural data.
-While my current work centers on EEG signal analysis, my broader interests span **applied AI across domains**, including perception, autonomy, and human-centered systems.
+My research lies at the intersection of machine learning, signal processing, and computational neuroscience, aiming to build AI systems for decoding neural data.
+While my current work centers on EEG signal analysis, my broader interests span applied AI across domains.

-I am actively seeking **postdoctoral research opportunities** and **applied ML/AI research roles**.
+I am currently seeking **postdoctoral research opportunities** in applied ML/AI research roles.

 ---

-## Research Interests
+## Current area of research

 - Imagined speech decoding from EEG
 - Explainable artificial intelligence (XAI)
-- Machine learning for neural and biomedical signals
-- Applications of AI in perception and autonomy
-- Interpretable deep learning models

 ---